About LANSAS

 Background for FASD and Social Workers / Support Workers

-Research from an University of Auckland survey as well as feedback from our membership has shown a strong need to provide learning opportunities and support to Aotearoa’s social sector professionals who are working with Fetal Alcohol Spectrum Disorder (FASD) clients.
+Research from an University of Auckland survey as well as feedback from our membership has shown a strong need to provide learning opportunities and support to Aotearoa’s social services professionals who are working with Fetal Alcohol Spectrum Disorder (FASD) clients.

 To learn more about the enormously important role that social workers and support workers play in supporting those with FASD and those who support them, watch the videos below.